Dixa-public/frontend-interview-project/README.md

 ### Project setup
 - Issue `git clone https://github.com/dixahq/frontend-interview-project.git` to clone a project.
 - Open project directory with `cd frontend-interview-project` and issue `npm i` command to install the dependencies.
-- In order to run storybook run `npm run storybook`
+- In order to run a storybook issue `npm run storybook`

 ### Project structure
 All of the components are placed in `src/components/` directory.
 And all of the storybooks are in `src/stories/`.